 What Are Braxton Hicks Contractions?

-Braxton Hicks contractions are the "false" labor pains that a pregnant woman might have before “true” labor.
+Braxton Hicks contractions are "false" labor pains.
+If you're pregnant , you might have these before true labor.
 They’re your body's way of getting ready for the real thing.
 But they don’t mean labor has started or is about to begin.